DamoM73/turtle_vid_tute/lesson_1_script.md

 ### Changing the turtle environment

-Before we go any further, let's change the turtle environment so its consistence between all our computers.
+Before we go any further, let's change the turtle environment so its consistent between all our computers.
 The first thing we will do is make the Turtle window the same size.

 Change your code to make it look the same as below.